Juiceyyyy/joshua-portfolio/content/about/index.md

 I am pursuing my Bachelors Degree from [DBIT, MUMBAI](https://www.dbit.in/) in Computer Engineering (2021-2025) with Honors/Minors in CyberSecurity.

-I am currently the Vice-Chairperson of [ACM-DBIT Student Chapter](https://dbit.acm.org/) and also have been an active contributor towards [TEKNACK GAMING STUDIOS](https://teknack.in/https://teknack.in/) for the past three years.
+I am currently the Chairperson of [ACM-DBIT Student Chapter](https://dbit.acm.org/) and also have been an active contributor towards [TEKNACK GAMING STUDIOS](https://teknack.in/https://teknack.in/) for the past three years.

 Here are a few of the other activities that I love to do!